 Each summer associate receives personalized attention from a partner mentor, an associate mentor, and a group of writing mentors.
 We are especially proud of our writing mentor program.
 Writing mentors review and edit all of the written work produced by a summer associate.
 The mentor and the summer associate review the mentor's comments and discuss ways in which to improve the summer associate's writing skills.
-Our summer associates repeatedly rank the writing mentor program as one of their favorite parts of our summer program.
+Our summer associates repeatedly rank the writing mentor program as one of their favorite parts of the summer program.

 Summer associates are typically assigned work from a number of different practice areas, both to broaden the summer associate’s experience and to allow the summer associate to meet and interact with as many of the firm’s attorneys as possible.